 A mixed-method approach, combining both quantitative and qualitative strategies, was employed.
 Data were systematically gathered from a variety of primary and secondary sources to ensure a comprehensive understanding of the research subject.
 Data source includes records of parliamentary proceedings broadcasted, and interviews with key informants such as Members of Parliament, government officials, and researchers, among others.
 In addition, data were extracted from the daily bulletin of the proceedings and committee reports published by the parliament, government gazettes, published research reports, books, articles, and newspapers.
-From January 2019 to April 2023, approximately 744 hours of recordings from the first to the twenty-second parliamentary sessions were transcribed; based on the transcriptions and documents, the specific subject-based database was compiled.
+Transcriptions were made of about 863 hours and 46 minutes of recordings from all sessions of the 11th parliament.
+Utilizing these transcriptions, alongside documents and secondary information, multiple subject-based databases were created and thoroughly analysed.

-Table: Issues Covered under the Study
+Table 1: Issues Covered under the Study

-Table.
-Issues Covered under the Study Main issues Sub-Issues Sub-Issues Introduction to the Composition of Member of Parliament and Arrangement of Parliament and its Members Activities; and Members' Age, Gender, Educational Qualification and Occupation Presidential Speech and Key Issues in the President's Speech and Members' Speeches Vote of Thanks Legislative Processes and Rate of Passing Bills and Time Spent; Members' Participation in Budget legislative procedure; and Budget Discussions Activities Related to Question-Answer Session; Various Procedural Rules (62, 71, 147, people's Representation 164, 274, and 300); Point of Order; Members' Participation in and Accountability Private Members' Resolution Proposals; Topics of Discussion and Time Spent, and Committee Activities Management of Members' Proficiency and Preparation in Presenting Speeches Parliamentary Affairs and Opinions According to Procedural Rules; Members' Conduct; Attendance; Parliament Boycott; Walkout; Time Spent in Quorum Crisis and its estimated monetary value; and Speaker's Role in managing Parliamentary affairs Openness of Parliamentary Public Broadcasting of Parliamentary Activities and Openness of Activities Information Other Issues Sub-Issues Women's Participation and Participation and presence of female members in parliamentary Development activities and discussions related to women's development and rights Sustainable Development Specific discussion on the implementation of Sustainable Goals (SDG) Development Goals (SDGs) in the parliament
+Main issues Sub-Issues Sub-Issues Introduction to the Composition of Member of Parliament and Arrangement of Parliament and its Activities; and Members' Age, Gender, Educational Qualification Members and Occupation Presidential Speech and Key Issues in the President's Speech and Members' Speeches Vote of Thanks Legislative Processes and Rate of Passing Bills and Time Spent; Members' Participation in Budget legislative procedure; and Budget Discussions Activities Related to Question-Answer Session; Various Procedural Rules (62, 71, 147, people's Representation 164, 274, and 300); Point of Order; Members' Participation in and Accountability Private Members' Resolution Proposals; Topics of Discussion and Time Spent, and Committee Activities Management of Members' Proficiency and Preparation in Presenting Speeches Parliamentary Affairs and Opinions According to Procedural Rules; Members' Conduct; Attendance; Parliament Boycott; Walkout; Time Spent in Quorum Crisis and its estimated monetary value; and Speaker's Role in managing Parliamentary affairs Openness of Parliamentary Public Broadcasting of Parliamentary Activities and Openness of Activities Information Other Issues Sub-Issues Women's Participation and Participation and presence of female members in parliamentary Development activities and discussions related to women's development and rights Sustainable Development Specific discussion on the implementation of Sustainable Goals (SDG) Development Goals (SDGs) in the parliament